jfmdev/flutter_notification_manager/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## License

+Flutter Notification Manager is free software; you can redistribute it and/or modify it under the terms of the Mozilla Public License v2.0.
+You should have received a copy of the MPL 2.0 along with this library, otherwise you can obtain one at http://mozilla.org/MPL/2.0/.